The Finnish Lapphund is generally healthy in comparison to many other breeds.

 Death usually occurs before two years of age.

 Finland keep a detailed list of all dogs tested worldwide.
 There are clinics available for those who

 would like to test their dogs, please contact us for more information.
 Please click here to view the Finnish list.

 MDR1 is an inherited condition that makes affected dogs particularly sensitive to drugs like ivermectin (anti-parasitic) and loperamide (opioid to treat diarrhoea).
-In normal dogs the blood/brain barrier protects the brain cells from various drugs and toxins.
-P-glycoprotein is a protein which physically pumps drugs and toxins from the cerebrospinal fluid (serum-like fluid that circulates through the brain ventricles and spinal cord cavity) back into the blood circulation.
-The MDR-1 mutation results in an inactive P-glycoprotein which means that drugs and toxins can accumulate in the cerebrospinal fluid and begin to inhibit brain activity.
+In normal dogs, the blood/brain barrier protects the brain cells from various drugs and toxins.
+P-glycoprotein is a protein which physically pumps drugs and toxins from the cerebrospinal fluid (a serum-like fluid that circulates through the brain ventricles and spinal cord cavity) back into the blood circulation.
+The MDR-1 mutation results in an inactive P-glycoprotein which mean that drugs and toxins can accumulate in the cerebrospinal fluid and begin to inhibit brain activity.

-Some breeds mainly collies are known to display a sensitivity to ivermectin and it has been know that a similar reaction is seen in Finnish Lapphunds.
+Some breeds mainly collies are known to display a sensitivity to Ivermectin and it has been known that a similar reaction is seen in a very small number of Finnish Lapphunds.
 Many breeders will provide you with a factsheet about this and a note for your vet, it is possible to avoid this family of wormers altogether.
 You can find out more information on this here.